 As humans, we spend most of our time trying to feel good and avoiding things or people that don’t.
 We learn to repress, suppress our emotions if we don’t have an outlet for that expression.
 EMotion is Energy in Motion, it travels within the body.
 Unexpressed emotion needs to be released.

 An unprocessed emotion can have an impact on your wellbeing.
 It also has a tendency to be recycled again and again.
 Do you ever wonder why unwanted patterns within your life/relationships keep repeating?
-Do you self-sabotage but don’t know why?
+Do you self-sabotage your potential, your relationships but don’t know why?
 Well your nervous system runs the show – anxiety, old traumas and emotions can get stuck in the body.
 When we feel that warning signal we tend to move away from whatever could potentially cause that feeling or potential harm again – this is a learned response.
-When the emotion is pushed down or ignored we miss the opportunity to understand, to be curious, to be uncomfortable, or experience emotional pain (yes, I did say that) and that’s how we develop coping mechanisms.
+When the emotion is pushed down or ignored we miss the opportunity to understand, to be curious, to be uncomfortable, or experience emotional pain (yes, I did say that) and that’s when we develop coping mechanisms.

 Your life is a reflection of your ability to process your unresolved emotions

 The key to inner harmony is living a heart-filled life, being able to set your sights on your goals and taking action towards them.
 It is totally achievable, I know because I have done it and have helped others achieve that balance too.
 It takes courage and authenticity and having healthy boundaries in place.

 As someone who has struggled with expressing my emotions, living a successful life is one that is focused on letting go of the past, living in the present and creating my desired future.